 5.3 Non Monash University students may be permitted to reside in on-campus accommodation subject to obtaining prior approval from the Director, MRS, and satisfying the priority based selection criteria as defined in this Policy under item 4.0 Order of Admissions Priority.

-5.4 In accordance with the MRS Conditions of Residency, a student cannot reapply for on-campus accommodation if they have previously been evicted from MRS accommodation, or have received two formal written warnings regarding their behaviour during their previous residency period in an MRS accommodation complex.
+5.4 In accordance with the MRS Conditions of Residency, a student cannot reapply for on-campus accommodation if they have previously been evicted from MRS accommodation, or have received two formal written warnings regarding their behaviour during a previous residency period in an MRS accommodation complex.

 5.5 When considering a current resident's application for re-admission in the following year, the College Head will take into consideration the resident's participation in the communal life of their accommodation complex and whether or not the resident's behaviour and conduct showed consideration for other residents at all times.